What Is Psychosis?

 Drugs used to treat mental illness can lead to problems as well.
 Although it’s rare, if you've been taking an antipsychotic (such as chlorpromazine, fluphenazine, haloperidol, perphenazine, and others) for many months or years, you could develop a movement disorder call tardive dyskinesia because of the long-term effects of the medication on your brain.

 And if you stop taking an antipsychotic medicine, you may get supersensitivity psychosis.
 Doctors think it happens because ongoing use of this type of drug changes how your brain responds to the chemical dopamine.
-Some antipsychotic medications, like aripiprazole (Abilify), carry an increased risk of psychosis.
+The use of some antipsychotic medications, like aripiprazole (Abilify), carries a higher risk of psychosis.

 Most drug-triggered symptoms will clear up after the drug leaves your system.
-But psychosis from cocaine, PCP (aka angel dust), and amphetamines could last for weeks.
+But psychosis from cocaine, PCP (phencyclidine, or "angel dust"), and amphetamines could last for weeks.
 While you wait for the episode to pass, your doctor can ease the symptoms with an anti-anxiety drug such as lorazepam (Ativan) or maybe an antipsychotic.

 You can see a psychologist, psychiatrist, or a social worker.
 They’ll find out what might have caused your symptoms and look for related conditions.
+They may do drug screening tests as well as blood tests to look for physical causes.
 Doctors diagnose mental illnesses after ruling out other things that could be causing psychotic symptoms.

 It’s important to get treated early, after the first episode of psychosis.
-That will help keep the symptoms from affecting your relationships, work, or school.
+That will help keep the symptoms from affecting your relationships, job, or schoolwork.
 It may also help you avoid more problems down the road.

 Your doctor may recommend coordinated specialty care (CSC).
 This is a team approach to treating schizophrenia when the first symptoms appear.
-It combines medicine and therapy with social services and work and education support.
 The family is involved as much as possible.

 You might need to get treated in a hospital if you’re at risk of harming yourself or others, or if you can't control your behavior or do your daily activities.
 The doctor will check your symptoms, look for causes, and suggest the best treatment for you.